marcorichetta/talks/slidev/slides.md

 <div class="flex justify-center">
   <img src="/collaboration.png" alt="Discourse collaboration" width="800">
+  <p class="text-center text-gray-500">Marian telling about the work they were doing with Raul, in the Python Argentina forum</p>
 </div>

 <!--
 and made interested people find each other and join efforts.

-This is Marian telling about the work they were doing with Raul.

-In the Python Argentina forum
+This is Marian telling about the work they were doing with Raul, in the Python Argentina forum

+Which gathered us in a Telegram group
 -->

 ---